Kevin Hart inks new multi-platform deal with SiriusXM

-LOS ANGELES — Kevin Hart is bringing more of his funny back to SiriusXM.
+LOS ANGELES — Philadelphia's own Kevin Hart is bringing more of his funny back to SiriusXM.

 Hart said the deal with SiriusXM will give him more creative control.
 He said the new programs will enable him to provide more "real, raw and authentic conversations."